Bullock Brothers, Photographers

 Daniel and Susan had at least three children, Ernest, Ada and Sydney, and by 1891 they were prosperous enough to employ a domestic servant, Mary Hoe.
 Susan, Ernest and Ada helped with the photographic work, and after Daniel died tragically young in 1900, they carried on the business.

 From the 1890s, and especially after 1902 when postcards were permitted by the Post Office to have a 'split back' with the address and message both on the back of the picture, the Bullocks at all three sites added postcard publication to their portrait and general photography.
-The example above shows the 'Jolly Sailor' hotel in Davenport.
+The example above shows the 'Jolly Sailor' hotel in Davenport as rebuilt in 1895.

 Some of those shown here have been digitally enhanced to make them more visible.
 No doubt they were cheap, but they cannot compete for attractiveness with the colour cards printed in Germany sold by competitors.
 They were produced from glass plate negatives, which were sometimes re-touched and otherwise edited by painting on the glass.
-The 'Buxton Road' view below (which shows mostly Wellington Road South; Buxton Road begins somewhere in the middle distance) shows signs of this, with the two figures pushing the barrow standing out rather oddly from the scene.
+The 'Buxton Road' view below (which shows mostly Wellington Road South; today Buxton Road begins at the junction with Bramhall Lane in the middle distance) shows signs of this, with the two figures pushing the barrow standing out rather oddly from the scene.

 Daniel's widow Susan died, aged just 42, at the beginning of 1907, and the business,along with the house, was sold to the firm of Scott and Frisby.
 William George Frisby, photographer, moved into 26 Greek Street with his wife Catherine, and daughters Violet, Ruby and Ivy.
 Violet joined the business: in the 1911 census her occupation is 'photographer's retoucher.'
 Frisby and his wife were born in London, and at some time lived in Yorkshire, but they had been in Stockport before, as their youngest daughter was born here.